-Step Required/ Optional Metrics or evidence Evidence provided to DPOC Actions meetings on particular topics as well as an online survey.
+Step Required/ Optional Metrics or evidence Evidence provided to DPOC Actions Regional discussion forums are organised with national standard- setters and the IASB.
+Optional Extent of meetings held.
+The DPOC has received a report of outreach activities. meetings on particular topics as well as an online survey.
 Interested parties across all major geographical regions of the world and various backgrounds have been consulted in the process.
 A number of outreach events were undertaken jointly with the FASB.
 Overall, the IASB members and staff conducted more than 75 outreach meetings.
 In addition, more than 40 users participated in an online survey for users of financial statements.
-Regional discussion forums are organised with national standard- setters and the IASB.
-Optional Extent of meetings held.
-The DPOC has received a report of outreach activities.
 The C&M Limited Amendments project has been discussed with Accounting Standards Advisory Forum ('ASAF') as part of the report on the technical programme.
 The project was also discussed by the representatives of the IASB at the joint EFRAG Financial Instruments and Insurance working groups meeting in January 2013.
-The DPOC has been regularly updated on the status of the project, most recently at its meeting in January 2014.
-Finalisation Due process steps are reviewed by the IASB.
+The DPOC has been regularly updated on the status of the project, most recently at its mosting in January 2014.
+Finalisation meeting in January 2014.
+Due process steps are reviewed by the IASB.
 Required Summary of all due process steps have been discussed by the IASB before a Standard is issued.
 The DPOC has received a summary report of the due process steps that have been followed before the Standard is issued This Agenda Paper discusses the C&M Limited Amendments project's compliance with due process, and is to be discussed by the IASB at the February 2014 meeting.
 This paper is being made available to the DPOC before the February 2014 IASB meeting.
 The DPOC will undertake a life-cycle review of the project at its meeting in April 2014.
 Need for re- exposure of a Standard is considered.
 Required An analysis of the need to re-expose is considered at a public IASB meeting, using the agreed criteria.
-The IASB has discussed its thinking on the issue of re- exposure with the DPOC.
+The IASB has discussed its thinking on the issue of reexposure with the DPOC.
 Paragraph 52 of this paper considers the need for re-exposure of the limited amendments.
 The staff think that there were only relatively minor revisions made to the Limited Amendments ED in redeliberations and those revisions were made to respond to the feedback received and thus that it is unlikely that re-exposure will reveal any new concerns.
-The staff recommend that the IASB does not re- expose the limited amendments.
+The staff recommend that the IASB does not re-expose the limited amendments.
 The IASB sets an effective date for the Standard, considering the need for effective implementation , generally Required Effective date set, with full consideratio n of the implementat ion challenges.
 The IASB has discussed any proposed shortening of the period for effective application with the DPOC.
 Agenda paper 5A for this month's meeting considers the effective date of IFRS 9 as a whole.